 Originally published in Sneaky Magazine.

-It wasn’t until I’d witnessed this little square of atmosphere with my own eyes; this exact pocket of sky, now empty and clear, that I understood that it’s only individuals whose memories and lives were cremated into dust that will ever really understand the alien ferocity unleashed here 70 years ago.
+It wasn’t until I’d witnessed this little square of atmosphere with my own eyes; this exact pocket of sky, now empty and clear, that I understood how it’s only individuals whose memories and lives were cremated into dust that will ever really understand the alien ferocity unleashed here 70 years ago.
 From this location, decades of incomprehensible suffering were bestowed upon Hiroshima courtesy of the two billion dollar atomic payload of ‘The Enola Gay’.
 Fortunately, for its 12-man crew, the somewhat distastefully named American Boeing Superfortress had already raced its shadow across the Japanese landscape for 18km by the time the shockwave of the mushroom cloud caught up with it.
 From relative safety, they could stare back at the apocalyptic scene with the satisfaction of a mission accomplished – jubilant in the knowledge they had just shortened “the agony of war” and saved million of lives by giving birth to nuclear warfare in a country described by President Truman as having “abandoned all pretence of obeying international laws of warfare”.

 It’s the weight of this significance that makes the humble stature and concealed location of the hypocentre marker all the more surprising.
 The marble, bit-more-than-a-metre-high monument with a small plaque, sits on an unmarked city street, next to a nondescript car park and a few hundred metres away from the much more popular Memorial, Atomic Dome and Museum.
 The location, which to me, felt more significant than the busier areas, is easy to miss and slightly hard to find.
 It isn’t signposted, it’s not in Google Maps and as I sat at the base of it for half an hour, only one slightly reluctant American couple clutching Hiroshima pamphlets made their way past.

-The hallowed area has a particularly ordinary atmosphere and is now home to apartment buildings with cascading green foliage, flashing signs, locals cruising cheerfully by on bikes, teenagers staring into their smartphones and businessmen popping cans of coffee from vending machines on their way to after-work drinks.
+The hallowed area has a particularly ordinary atmosphere and is now home to apartment buildings with cascading green foliage, flashing neon signs, locals cruising cheerfully by on bikes, teenagers staring into their smartphones and businessmen popping cans of coffee from vending machines on their way to after-work drinks.
 As I watched a young Japanese gentleman focus all his attention on not scratching his bright red Toyota Supra whilst reversing it into a tight parking space, I realised that in this moment of concentration, living in the crosshairs of nuclear devastation was the last thing on his mind.
 He seemed an apt metaphor for a city that whilst never forgetting its past –has chosen to move on, rebuild and look towards to the future.

-Later that afternoon, feeling willed towards the memorial area, I rode down the Peace Boulevard, a 100m wide, 3.6km stretch of road with generous footpaths, beautifully manicured gardens and overhanging trees.
+Later that afternoon, feeling willed towards the memorial area, I rode down the Peace Boulevard; a 100m wide, 3.6km stretch of road with generous footpaths, beautifully manicured gardens and overhanging trees.
 Still rationalising my surroundings, I couldn’t help but attach meaning to things that would normally hold no significance.
 All the buildings felt cleaner, straighter, perfectly aligned as if they’d been built with the utmost precision as a direct reaction to chaos.
 A crane working on new infrastructure represented what must have been the almost omnipresent sounds of construction for years after the bomb.
-The pigments in the flowers looked hyper-vivid, the sun beating down on my skin felt piercing, old ladies on bikes with baskets made me wonder what memories their minds were full of and old black crows with crooked eyes caw-cawing strangely in the grass seemed more ill-omened than usual.
+The pigments in the flowers looked hyper-vivid, the sun beating down on my skin felt particularly piercing, old ladies on bikes with baskets made me wonder what memories their minds were full of and old black crows with crooked eyes caw-cawing strangely in the grass seemed more ill-omened than usual.

 I rolled into the Peace Memorial and was presented with a huge expanse of tiled white concrete radiating heat and light.
 The park, which sort of resembles a 1950’s Thunderbirds-are-go-science-fiction vision of what they thought the future might look like, was established in 1954 to “comfort the souls of the victims of the atomic bombing and to pray for everlasting world peace”.
 It was now populated with large tourist buses, bikes rolling in every direction and hoards of Japanese children being herded into lines by their teachers.